 How to install RetroPie on your Raspberry Pi 4

 For this setup, you will have to install RetroPie manually as of this date as RetroPie does not officially support the Raspberry Pi 4 yet.
-We will be constantly looking out for updates on the RetroPie system for the Raspberry Pi 4 and updating this blog as it goes!
+You can follow the guide below to install RetroPie manually.

 - First you will have to download a Raspbian Buster Desktop Image on your Windows/ Mac/ Linux here.